Services Go! Go! Nihon can help with when you study in Japan

 Mobile/SIM card

 Getting a local SIM card for your phone can be tricky in Japan.
 If you’re living and studying in Japan for more than three months, we would recommend buying a phone plan.
-However, plans with big mobile providers like NTT Docomo and SoftBank have steep monthly fees, long contract terms and hidden charges.
+However, plans with big mobile providers like NTT Docomo and SoftBank have steep monthly fees, long contract terms, and hidden charges.
 Support might also not be available in your language.

 Instead of a traditional provider, we recommend students opt for a mobile virtual network operator, like MOBAL.
-These are lower cost and more flexible, plus you can order your SIM card before you leave for Japan so it’s ready for you to use as soon as you land.
+These are lower cost and more flexible, you can order your SIM card before you leave for Japan so it’s ready for you to use as soon as you land.
 You’ll be able to make and receive phone calls, connect to the internet with 4G, cancel the contract without additional fees, and support is in English too.

 You can sign up for a MOBAL SIM card here: http://www.mobal.com/gogonihon.